npruehs/ue4-rts/README.md

 1. Bind the action AddSelection (e.g. to Left Shift).
 1. Bind the action ToggleSelection (e.g. to Left Ctrl).

-### Add HUD

-#### Showing Production Progress Bars

-1. In your RTSHUD, set AlwaysShowProductionProgressBars, ShowHoverProductionProgressBars, ShowSelectionProductionProgressBars and ShowHotkeyProductionProgressBars as desired.
-1. If you checked ShowHotkeyProductionProgressBars, bind the action ShowProductionProgressBars (e.g. to the LeftAlt key).
-1. In your RTSHUD, implement the DrawProductionProgressBar event as desired.

 ### Setup Minimap

 #### Minimap Background Layer